HR leader discussing benchmarking data with team

 What is the HR to Employee Ratio?

-The HR to employee ratio measures the number of HR employees in an organization compared to the total number of employees.
-It’s typically expressed as a ratio or a percentage.
+The HR to employee ratio compares the number of HR professionals in an organization to the total workforce.
+It’s typically expressed as a ratio, such as one HR professional for every 100 employees (1 : 100), or as a percentage of total headcount (in this example, 1%).

-This 2% is the same as the ratio of two HR professionals for every 100 employees.
+This equates to a ratio of two HR professionals for every 100 employees (2 : 100).

 Why is the HR to Employee Ratio Important?

-The HR to employee ratio is a critical metric that can influence the overall efficiency of your business.
+The HR to employee ratio is a critical metric that can influence not just the HR function, but the overall efficiency of your business.
 Here’s how:

 1. Operational Efficiency